Blanchard's transsexualism typology: Inclusion in the Diagnostic and Statistical Manual of Mental Disorders

-The DSM-IV-TR included autogynephilia as an "associated feature" of gender identity disorder and as a common occurrence in the transvestic fetishism disorder, but does not classify autogynephilia as a disorder by itself.
+The DSM-IV-TR included autogynephilia as an "associated feature" of gender identity disorder and as a common occurrence in the transvestic fetishism disorder, but does not classify autogynephilia as a disorder by itself or list it as a paraphilia.

-Moser advances three reasons to question the inclusion of autogynephilia as a sign of a clinical disorder: (1) a focus on autogynephilia may have overshadowed other factors involved in gender dysphoria, creating "a new stereotype" which patients seeking sex reassignment must adhere to; (2) some proponents of the theory suggest that trans women who do not report sexual interest consistent with their typing according to the theory are mistaken or "in denial", which is disrespectful and potentially harmful; and (3) the theory could imply that "all gender manifestations [are] secondary to sexual orientation".

 The paraphilias working group on the DSM-5, chaired by Ray Blanchard, included both with autogynephilia and with autoandrophilia as specifiers to transvestic disorder in an October 2010 draft of the DSM-5.
+This addition has been criticized as a conflict of interest.
 This proposal was opposed by the World Professional Association for Transgender Health (WPATH), citing a lack of empirical evidence for these specific subtypes.
-WPATH argued that there was no scientific consensus on the theory, and that there was a lack of longitudinal studies on the development of transvestic fetishism.
+WPATH argued that there was no scientific consensus on the concept, and that there was a lack of longitudinal studies on the development of transvestic fetishism.
 With autoandrophilia was removed from the final draft of the manual.
 Blanchard later said he had initially included it to avoid criticism: "I proposed it simply in order not to be accused of sexism [...]
 I don't think the phenomenon even exists."
 When published in 2013, the DSM-5 included With autogynephilia (sexual arousal by thoughts, images of self as a female) as a specifier to 302.3 Transvestic disorder (intense sexual arousal from cross-dressing fantasies, urges or behaviors); the other specifier is With fetishism (sexual arousal to fabrics, materials or garments).

 Societal impact

-O'Donnabhain v.
-Commissioner
+Litigation

 In the 2010 U.S. Tax Court case O'Donnabhain v.
 Commissioner, the Internal Revenue Service cited Blanchard's typology as justification for denying a transgender woman's tax deductions for medical costs relating to treatment of her gender identity disorder, claiming the procedures were not medically necessary.
 The court found in favor of the plaintiff, Rhiannon O'Donnabhain, ruling that she should be allowed to deduct the costs of her treatment, including sex reassignment surgery and hormone therapy.
 In its decision, the court declared the IRS's position "at best a superficial characterization of the circumstances" that was "thoroughly rebutted by the medical evidence".

 Anti-LGBT groups

+According to the Southern Poverty Law Center (SPLC), autogynephilia has been promoted by anti-LGBT hate groups.
+These include the Family Research Council (FRC), United Families International (UFI), and the American College of Pediatricians (ACPeds).

+Both Blanchard and Bailey have written articles for 4thWaveNow, which the SPLC describes as an anti-trans website.

+Nic Rider and Elliot Tebbe characterize Blanchard's theory of autogynephilia as an anti-trans theory that functions to invalidate and delegitimize transgender individuals.